Double-bracket quantum algorithms for diagonalization: Conclusions and outlook

-\paragraph{Acknowledgments.} Valuable conversations with Raul García-Patron, Stefan Kehrein, Nelly Ng, Janusz Gluza, Jeongrak Son and Akash Kundu are gratefully acknowledged.
-MG is supported by the start-up grant of the Nanyang Assistant Professorship of Nanyang Technological University, Singapore which was awarded to Nelly Ng.
+This work has been supported by the start-up grant of the Nanyang Assistant Professorship of the Nanyang Technological University in Singapore which was awarded to Nelly Ng and additionally MG has received support by the Presidential Postdoctoral Fellowship of Nanyang Technological University in Singapore.